walkie talkies

 Power Button Problems

-If you still experience the same issue, and your battery is fine, chances are it may be with power switch.
+If you still experience the same issue, and your battery is fine, chances are it may be with the power switch.
 Unfortunately a failed power switch more than likely will have to be replaced.

 Microphone and Speaker Checks